sl1ckj1mmy313/tft-may2025/README.md

 ## Usage

 You are free to share and reference this work under the terms of the license.
-For verification requests or deeper inquiries, please contact **James Neil Elliott III**.

 ## References